 You never know where this can take you and it’s not hard at all to start a WordPress blog these days.
 In fact, it doesn’t need to take you more than 20 minutes to set it up, after which you’re ready to publish your first post and then plan strategically the content creation and distribution.

 RJ’s note: I’ve hired dozens of freelancers via sites like Upwork.
 In competitive niches like freelance writing, most proposals are templated.
 If you have a website, even if it’s just a few pages, it’s an instant credibility builder.
+Here’s a detailed guide that provides step-by-step instructions for getting your first job on the platform.

 Most new freelancers are scared to pitch any individual, brand or business because they have no sample work to show them.
 You can change that.